celestiaorg/docs/developers/blobstream.md

 Optimistic or ZK rollups that settle on Ethereum but wish to use Celestia for DA require a mechanism for _bridging_ Celestia’s data root to Ethereum as part of the settlement process.
-This data root is used during validity proofs to prove that particular rollup transactions were included and made available in the Celestia network.
+This data root is used during inclusion proofs to prove that particular rollup transactions were included and made available in the Celestia network.